About the Scottsdale Community Survey

 2023 Scottsdale Community Survey Results

 According to the National Community Survey conducted in December 2022 and January 2023, Scottsdale residents value their quality of life, feel a high level of safety within their community and give a high priority to the local economy.
 Recreation and the natural environment received favorable ratings and residents are well informed.
-While the area of mobilty has declined, there has been an increase in alternate forms of transportation.
+While the area of mobility has declined, there has been an increase in alternate forms of transportation.
 Some noteworthy excerpts from the 67-page survey report (PDF) are highlighted below.

 Residents report a high quality of life and positive feelings about living in Scottsdale.
 As in the 2021 survey, nearly all respondents reported their overall quality of life and Scottsdale as a place to live as excellent or good; a similar percentage offered high ratings to the overall image or reputation of Scottsdale.
 More than 90% of residents said they were likely to remain in Scottsdale for the next five years and were likely to recommend living in Scottsdale.
 All but one of these ratings were higher than those found in comparison communities.
 About two-thirds of survey respondents offered positive evaluations of the sense of community in Scottsdale, although only about half rated their connection and engagement with their community as excellent or good.